xeon123/KCNA-notes/2 Cloud-Native Architecture Fundamentals.md

 - Automate detection of services on a network, avoiding manual configurations.
 - Use cloud-native tools like Kubernetes' DNS service and environment variables for seamless service discovery.
 	- Environment Variables can automatically populate service-related information, and Kubernetes' built-in DNS server allows services to communicate using DNS names.
 These methods enable automatic service detection and routing within the cluster.

 ## Key Pillars of Cloud-Native Architecture

-Cloud-native architecture, rooted in **Microservices, Containerisation, DevOps, and Continuous Delivery**, fosters **agility, resilience, and efficiency**.
+Cloud-native architecture, rooted in **Microservices, Containerization, DevOps, and Continuous Delivery**, fosters **agility, resilience, and efficiency**.
 This strategic approach ensures modern technological practices for building robust applications.

 ### 1. **Microservices Architecture**

 - Breaks applications into loosely coupled, independently deployable components.
 - Promotes agility, scalability, and resilience by enabling independent development and management.

-### 2. **Containerisation**
+### 2. **Containerization**

 - Encapsulates applications and dependencies into containers for consistent operation across environments.
 - Ensures isolation, efficiency, and ease of deployment and management.